Oklahoma City bombing: Children affected

 In the wake of the bombing, the national media focused on the fact that 19 of the victims had been babies and children, many in the day-care center.
 At the time of the bombing, there were 100 day-care centers in the United States in 7,900 federal buildings.
 McVeigh later stated that he was unaware of the day-care center when choosing the building as a target, and if he had known "... it might have given me pause to switch targets.
 That's a large amount of collateral damage."
 The FBI stated that McVeigh scouted the interior of the building in December 1994 and likely knew of the day-care center before the bombing.
+This was corroborated by Nichols, who said that he and McVeigh did know about the daycare center in the building, and that they did not care.
 In April 2010, Joseph Hartzler, the prosecutor at McVeigh's trial, questioned how McVeigh could have decided to pass over a prior target building because of a florist shop but at the Murrah building, not "... notice that there's a child day-care center there, that there was a credit union there and a Social Security office?"

 Schools across the country were dismissed early and ordered closed.
 A photograph of firefighter Chris Fields emerging from the rubble with infant Baylee Almon, who later died in a nearby hospital, was reprinted worldwide and became a symbol of the attack.
 The photo, taken by bank employee Charles H. Porter IV, won the 1996 Pulitzer Prize for Spot News Photography and appeared on newspapers and magazines for months following the attack.

-Aren Almon Kok, mother of Baylee Almon, said of the photo: "It was very hard to go to stores because they are in the check out aisle.
+Aren Almon Kok, mother of Baylee Almon, said of the photo, "It was very hard to go to stores because they are in the check out aisle.
 It was always there.
 It was devastating.
 Everybody had seen my daughter dead.
 And that's all she became to them.
 She was a symbol.
 She was the girl in the fireman's arms.
 But she was a real person that got left behind."